ArctosDB/documentation-wiki/_documentation/media.markdown

 Media Keywords are select words and phrases pulled from related objects and Media Labels which exist to facilitate discovery.

-## TAGs

-TAGs relate a specific area of a JPG image to data objects in Arctos.

-Comments in TAGs may contain a very specific (and currently very limited) type of markup language in order to form links to specimens in Arctos.
-This can be useful for negative references: "this area on the field notes probably does NOT refer to that specimen, possible because someone’s mixed some numbers up somewhere along the way."
-To create a link from a comment TAG to a specimen, simply type doubled square brackets around the GUID-string.
-Example:

-\[\[MVZ:Mamm:184092\]\]

-forms a HTML-link to <http://arctos.database.museum/guid/MVZ:Mamm:184092>

-> **_NOTE:_**  TAGs also form media relationships for discoverability purposes, see <https://github.com/ArctosDB/arctos/issues/1682>

 ## URLs and Stability